foxler2010/jump-the-volcano-3d/README.md

 I don't care what you do with this game, just please mention Foxler2010 as the original author of it.
 If you would like to do anything that you think I might not like, or might violate the GPL, please contact me.
 I'm pretty open about licensing so odds are you can do whatever you want.

 Unless it's a movie.
 I would like to be paid for that.

+# Note on latest commits

+They are committed by user "kubuntu", which is me but I am stuck in a live environment for complicated reasons and I can't use my regular username.
+I will probaly be able to fix this in the next commit.
+If not, please don't fret, "kubuntu" is certified by me to be me.
+You know this is true becuase I am using the web interface of GitHub to commit this so it is using my username.